JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

   0.311226 seconds (19.93 k allocations: 775.055 KiB)
 ```

-Moreover, if you decide you want some additional functionality and decide to load a new package, sometimes it's essentially as fast again:
+Moreover, if you decide you want some additional functionality via

 ```julia-repl
 julia> using StaticArrays